ankitchandra99/SunBase/README(Documentation).md

   the login page.

 3.Configure Application Properties:
-    I am using MySQL database,so you have to create a database with name "ecommerce".
+    I am using MySQL database,so you have to create a database with name "customerdetails".

     We have to add database username and password in application.properties file.